Carbon dioxide (data page)

-This page provides supplementary chemical data on carbon dioxide.
+This page provides supplementary chemical data on carbon dioxide, including aspects of its solid, liquid, gaseous and supercritical phases.

 Material Safety Data Sheet

 The handling of this chemical may incur notable safety precautions.
 It is highly recommended that you seek the Material Safety Datasheet (MSDS) for this chemical from a reliable source such as SIRI, and follow its directions.
 MSDS for solid carbon dioxide is available from Pacific Dry Ice, inc.